Xilorole/raptgen/README.md

     data/sample/cnn_phmm_vae.mdl
 ```

-this will output top 10 sequence to specified directory (default out/gmm/gmm_seq.csv).
+This will output the top 10 sequences to a specified directory (default out/gmm/gmm_seq.csv).

 ### Run BO